simatic-ax/learning-path/03_hardware_configuration/slides/slides.md

 </header>

 <div class="flex-col justify-center">
   <p>The I/O addresses are the addresses used to access the signals via the module.
-This is the process image that contains the current values ​​pending on the hardware or those to be written to the hardware.
+This is the process image that contains the current values pending on the hardware or those to be written to the hardware.
-  <br>The I/O addresses of a module will be stored as largest possible type inside IoAddresses file.</p>
+  <br>The I/O addresses of a module will be stored as the largest possible type inside the IoAddresses file.</p>
   <br>
   <p>Here is an example of what such a generated file looks like:</p>
   <br>